tomaskjay/tomaswerts.com/collections/_posts/2024-06-03-a-gentleman-in-moscow.md

 > He had said that our lives are steered by uncertainties, many of which are disruptive or even daunting; but that if we persevere and remain generous of heart, we may be granted a moment of supreme lucidity—a moment in which all that has happened to us suddenly comes into focus as a necessary course of events, even as we find ourselves on the threshold of a bold new life that we had been meant to lead all along.

-Some great advice that the Count gives to Sofia
+Some great advice that the Count gives Sofia

 > Alexander Rostov was neither scientist nor sage; but at the age of sixty-four he was wise enough to know that life does not proceed by leaps and bounds.
 It unfolds.
 At any given moment, it is the manifestation of a thousand transitions.
 Our faculties wax and wane, our experiences accumulate and our opinions evolve if not glacially, then at least gradually.
 Such that the events of an average day are as likely to transform who we are as a pinch of pepper is to transform a stew.